kjhealy/vsd_old/content/syllabus/index.markdown

     while others may fail to inform or actively mislead.
 -   Know how to create a wide range of plots in R using ggplot2.
 -   Know how to refine plots for effective presentation.
--   Have an understanding of some issues surrounding the collection and representation of data in the social sciences and beyond.
+-   Have an understanding of issues surrounding the collection and representation of data in the social sciences and beyond.

 ## Core Texts